MetaMask/2023-hackathon-project/README.md

 - Click "Manage Extensions" in the extension dropdown

+- Turn on "Developer mode" in the top right corner

 - Click "Load unpacked"

 - Navigate to the folder `<extension file path>/dist/chrome`